-We have a qualified profit sharing plan that incorporates United States Internal Revenue Code Section 401(k) for our eligible U.S. employees.
-We make employer match contributions under this qualified profit sharing plan that are included in the accompanying consolidated statements of comprehensive income.
-For the years ended December 31, 2012, 2011 and 2010 our employer contributions were \$13.5 million, \$12.3 million and \$11.4 million, respectively.
+We have a qualified profit sharing plan that is subject to United States Internal Revenue Code Section 401(k) for our eligible U.S. employees.
+We make employer contributions under this qualified profit sharing plan that are included in the accompanying Consolidated Statements of Comprehensive Income.
+For the years ended December 31, 2013, 2012 and 2011 our employer contributions were \$15.7 million, \$13.5 million and \$12.3 million, respectively.
 Related trust assets of the Plan are managed by trustees and are excluded from the accompanying Consolidated Financial Statements.

 We maintain several defined contribution retirement plans for our eligible non-U.S. employees.
-Our contributions to these plans were approximately \$22.1 million, \$15.0 million and \$14.0 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+Our contributions to these plans were approximately \$23.4 million, \$22.1 million and \$15.0 million for the years ended December 31, 2013, 2012 and 2011, respectively.